Kenneth Bevan: Career

-Following the end of the Chinese Civil War and the Communist takeover of China, Bevan returned to England and became the vicar of Woolhope (1951-1966)), during which time he was also rural dean of Hereford (1955-1966) and Prebendary de Moreton et Whaddon at Hereford Cathedral (1956-1966).
+Following the end of the Chinese Civil War and the Communist takeover of China, Bevan returned to England and became the vicar of Woolhope (1951–1966), during which time he was also rural dean of Hereford (1955–1966) and Prebendary de Moreton et Whaddon at Hereford Cathedral (1956–1966).
 On retirement in 1966 he became Master of Archbishop Holgate's Hospital in Hemsworth and then an assistant bishop in the Diocese of Wakefield for a further 11 years.
 During that time, he founded the Retired Clergy Association.

 Personal life

-Bevan married Jocelyn Duncan (known as Joyce) Barber in 1927 in Shanghai Cathedral.
+Bevan married Jocelyn Duncan (known as Joyce) Barber in 1927 in Holy Trinity Cathedral, Shanghai.
 They had three daughters.

 He died in 1993, aged 95.